Ns-AnoNymouS/webhook-service/readme.md

 ## 📆 Features

-* ✅ Create, Read, Update, Delete webhook subscriptions
+- ✅ Create, Read, Update, Delete webhook subscriptions
-* 📩 Trigger webhooks for specific event types
+- 📩 Trigger webhooks for specific event types
-* 🌐 Subscribe to all events with empty `event_types`
+- 🌐 Subscribe to all events with empty `event_types`
-* 🔒 Secure subscriptions using secret-based signature verification
+- 🔒 Secure subscriptions using secret-based signature verification
-* ⚡ Asynchronous processing via `asyncio.Queue`
+- ⚡ Asynchronous processing via `asyncio.Queue`
-* 🛡️ Configurable retry strategy for webhook delivery
+- 🛡️ Configurable retry strategy for webhook delivery
-* 🧰 Dockerized setup for easy deployment
+- 🧰 Dockerized setup for easy deployment
-* 🔮 NoSQL-first approach with MongoDB
+- 🔮 NoSQL-first approach with MongoDB
-* 🤖 Redis used for coordination (future extensibility)
+- 🤖 Redis used for coordination (future extensibility)

 ---

 ## 🌟 Architecture Overview

-* **FastAPI** for serving HTTP API endpoints
+- **FastAPI** for serving HTTP API endpoints
-* **MongoDB** (NoSQL) to store:
+- **MongoDB** (NoSQL) to store:

-  * Subscription documents
+  - Subscription documents
-  * Webhook delivery logs
+  - Webhook delivery logs

-* **Redis** for shared state and coordination
+- **Redis** for shared state and coordination
-* **AsyncIO Queue** to handle high-throughput delivery
+- **AsyncIO Queue** to handle high-throughput delivery
-* **HTTPX** for async HTTP requests
+- **HTTPX** for async HTTP requests
-* **Retry logic** using static intervals
+- **Retry logic** using static intervals

 ---

 ## 🔧 Why NoSQL (MongoDB)?

-* Subscription documents can vary and grow in schema over time.
+- Subscription documents can vary and grow in schema over time.
-* Delivery logs may be numerous and not require strong relational consistency.
+- Delivery logs may be numerous and not require strong relational consistency.
-* Indexes can be applied on `subscription_id`, `event_type`, and `status` for efficient retrieval.
+- Indexes can be applied on `subscription_id`, `event_type`, and `status` for efficient retrieval.
-* MongoDB provides great performance for high write throughput, which suits webhook logging.
+- MongoDB provides great performance for high write throughput, which suits webhook logging.

 ---

+## 🚀 Queuing Feature & Background Task Implementation

+The project leverages an AsyncIO Queue to efficiently manage high-throughput webhook deliveries, ensuring both scalability and reliability.
+In the main branch, an initial implementation of FastAPI background tasks was introduced to handle webhook deliveries asynchronously.
+While this foundational version successfully demonstrates the core background processing functionality, it is not a complete implementation and does not include all the advanced features found in the current branch.

+The background task system in the main branch operates flawlessly, processing delivery attempts seamlessly.
+The latest branch builds upon this foundation and adds key features such as:

+- Signature Verification: Ensuring the authenticity and security of outgoing webhook events.

+Furthermore, the number of workers processing the queue can be customized via the .env file, where you can specify the WORKER_COUNT environment variable.
+This allows you to adjust the number of asynchronous workers based on the desired load and scalability.

+This progression reflects a focused effort to create a scalable, reliable, and secure webhook subscription service with enhanced features to meet more complex use cases.

 ## 📢 Backoff and Retry Strategy